 3D artists are required to have a specialty.
 This is paramount as every 3D artist has their main specialization.
 To become a specialist, you have to be able to combine different skills.

-Animators do 3D animations, 3D rendering artists do 3D rendering while modelers are into 3D modeling.
+Animators do 3D animations, 3D rendering artists do 3D rendering while modelers are into 3D modelling.
 The same goes for product 3D visualization.

 If you want to sell product 3D visualization, you need knowledge of the right advertising approach to the imagery as well as various forms of design.
 When it comes to architectural 3D imagery, 3D artists are mostly required to create large-scale scenes and immersive, photorealistic backgrounds.